 ‘Lau’ (Bottle gourd) creepers are very common in Bengali households.
 While ‘Lau’ (Bottle gourd) is cooked as vegetable, the leaves and tender stem is consumed as ‘Chorchori’.
 This recipe is a good idea to include more greens and fibre in your food.
 If you do not find bottle gourd creepers, you can substitute them with ‘Kumro Saak’ (Pumpkin Leaf).
 In my family we combine two types of leafy vegetables ….
 ‘Lau Saak’ (Bottle Gourd Creapers) and ‘Palong Saak’ (Spinach) and cook adding some other vegetables and regular Indian spices.
 Here goes the recipe of ‘Lau-Palong Saker Chorchori’…

 - Wash both the leaves thoroughly with water for 2-3 times and then chop them finely separately.
 Soak them in water atleast for 30 minutes.
 Then drain them in a colander.
+The stems are also been used in this recipe.
+So cut them into small pieces about 2″ long.

 - Take a pressure cooker and put the chopped bottle ground leaves.
 Close the lid and cook for 2-3 whistles…..You need not add any water since it will release its own water.